wufoo/docs/source/index.md

 Parameter          | Default | Description
 ------------------ | ------- | -----------
-includeTodaysCount | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format
+includeTodayCount | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format

 <aside class="success">